Turkesterone: Benefits, Side Effects & Results

 Turkesterone Cycle

-There is no need to cycle turkesterone as it does not negatively affect the HPTA (hypothalamic-pituitary-testicular axis) and therefore won’t shut down endogenous testosterone levels.
+There is no need to cycle turkesterone as it does not negatively affect the HPTA (hypothalamic-pituitary-testicular axis) and therefore will not shut down endogenous testosterone levels.
+However, in our experience, results commonly taper off after 2-3 months, which is why many still utilize cycle protocols, preventing the body from building up tolerance.

 The true effectiveness of turkesterone has not yet been established.
 However, like with any supplement or steroid, there will be hyper-responders and hypo-responders.